Mexico to pursue soldiers, federal police in abduction probe

+Omar Gómez Trejo, the prosecutor leading the case of the students from the teachers’ college at Ayotzinapa in Guerrero state, said one federal police officer was already in custody.

 Gómez said that among those being sought are “the intellectual and material authors of the disappearance, and these orders include police from various municipalities, federal police, members of the army,” as well as current and former officials from the federal prosecutor’s office and organized crime.

-Included among those being sought are also current and former members of the Attorney General’s Office.
+He did not say if that included the office’s former chief, Jesús Murillo Karam, who Gertz Manero accused of “orchestrating a massive media trick.”

 The students’ families have long demanded that soldiers be included in the investigation.
 Local police, other security forces and members of a drug gang abducted the students in Iguala, Guerrero on the night of Sept.
 26.